COVID19 Hygiene Protocol For Freelance Makeup Artists

 - I will wash and disinfect my hands before I start work on you and after finishing.

-- I will disinfect every surface, product and piece of equipment I touch, or that touches any clients with a 70% Isopropyl Alcohol solution, known to be effective against COVID19.
+- I will disinfect every surface, product and piece of equipment I touch, or that touches any clients with a 85% ethanol alcohol , or a TGA approved disinfectant such as Viraclean, known to be effective against COVID19.
 This include hairbrushes, blow-dryers, curling irons and straighteners, clips and combs etc. Due to this, extra time will be needed between each client to do this.

 - I will be taking every measure I can to ensure no cross-contamination of my products.
 Including not double dipping in any products.
 Scraping out onto a disposable palette all the products I will use on you.
 This is a practice I have been actively doing for years with makeup, but now will also do with hair pomades and waxes.